ianberg-volpe/GMNSpy/spec/md/signal_detector.md

 ## det_zone_lr

 Required.
-Distance from from reference node to detector.
+Distance from from the stop bar to detector.

 `det_zone_lr`